 Rotenone Derivatives.
-La Forge and associates in a series of papers have reported the preparation and properties of a large number of derivatives of rotenone.
-Many of these compounds have been tested for toxicity by Gersdorff ^{26, 27, 28, 29} using gold-fish as the test animal, and following the procedure described by him.30 Among the compounds tested were isorotenone, dihydrorotenone, rotenone hydrochloride, acetylrotenone, acetyldihydrorotenolone, and acetyldihydrorotenolone.
+LaForge and associates in a series of papers have reported the preparation and properties of a large number of derivatives of rotenone.
+Many of these compounds have been tested for toxicity by Gersdorff^{27, 28, 29, 30} using goldfish as the test animal and following the procedure described by him.31 Among the compounds tested were isorotenone, dihydrorotenone, rotenone hydrochloride, acetylrotenone, acetyldihydrorotenone, rotenolone, dihydrorotenolone, acetylrotenolone, and acetyldihydrorotenolone.